Acidburn0zzz/pydio-sdk-java-v2/README.md

  - StateHolder : holds parameters set by user of the library.
 StateHolder holds some defaults parameters that can be changed.

 ### How to simply get the repository list of a pydio server
 Here are steps that show how to get the repository list of a server.
-The first thing you hava to do is to create a configure your server :
+The first thing you have to do is to create and configure your server :

 ```java
 String address = "localhost", path = "/pydio", protocol = "http";